Cummins Diesel Engines : External Engine Components

 The Cummins “53” Block was used in Cummins 24 valve ISB diesel engines from 1998.5-2002.
 Manufactured by Brazilian company, TUPY.
 The “53” block casting has thin water jacket walls that are susceptible to cracking.
 With coolant cavitation, corrosion, coolant pressure in the block, frequent or heavy towing they may crack, causing a loss of coolant.
 Failing to…

-6.7 PowerStroke vs 6.7 Cummins Ultimate Guide
+6.7 Powerstroke vs 6.7 Cummins Ultimate Guide

-For over a decade now, the Ford 6.7 PowerStroke and Dodge’s 6.7 Cummins have been the top of the line for turbo-diesel power plants.
+For over a decade now, the Ford 6.7 Powerstroke and Dodge’s 6.7 Cummins have been the top of the line for turbo-diesel power plants.
 Yet, besides their displacement, they actually share very little in common.
-For starters, the PowerStroke is a V8 while the Cummins is an inline-six.
+For starters, the Powerstroke is a V8 while the Cummins is an inline-six.
 However, they are two of the most…